pytorch/torchtune/docs/source/examples/qlora_finetune.rst

 Next, there are a couple of details essential to checkpointing (i.e. ``state_dict``) of QLoRA-enabled models.
 To integrate well with torchtune's :ref:`checkpointing <checkpointing_label>`, we need to convert ``NF4Tensors`` back to their original precision (generally fp32/bf16).
-This allows QLoRA-trained checkpoints to interoperate well with the rest of the ecosystem, within torchtune and beyond (i.e. checkpoint conversion, post-training quantization, evaluation, inference).
+This allows QLoRA-trained checkpoints to interoperate well with the rest of the ecosystem, within torchtune and beyond (e.g. post-training quantization, evaluation, inference).
 This conversion process also allows LoRA adapter weights to be merged back into the base model as done in a typical LoRA training flow.

 To achieve this, when using torchtune's ``qlora_llama2_7b`` builder, we automatically register a hook, :code:`reparametrize_as_dtype_state_dict_post_hook`, that runs after calling ``.state_dict()`` on the top level model.
 This hook converts ``NF4Tensors`` back to their original precision, while also offloading these converted tensors to the CPU.
-This offloading is to avoid peaking memory by maintaining an entire bf16/fp32 copy of the ``state_dict`` on GPU.
+This offloading is to avoid peaking memory; if we did not, we would have to maintain an entire bf16/fp32 copy of the ``state_dict`` on GPU.